 Ryanair’s DevOps Journey

-This blog is based on a presentation made by Alan Coates (Head of Planning and Delivery Ryanair Labs) at the Atlassian European Conference in Barcelona in May 2017.
+This blog on Ryanair’s DevOps Journey is based on a presentation made by Alan Coates (Head of Planning and Delivery Ryanair Labs) at the Atlassian European Conference in Barcelona in May 2017.

 Also included are links to other Daysha offers and content which are relevant to how Daysha assists Ryanair Labs in their ongoing journey.